AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51892-performance-issue-where-config-files-load-multiple-times.md

 ---
 # ACSD-51892: Performance issue where config files load multiple times

 The ACSD-51892 patch fixes the performance issue that arises from loading the `app/etc/env.php` and `app/etc/config.php` files each time deployment configuration values are accessed within a single request.
 The excessive file reading puts strain on the system, leading to a deterioration in overall performance.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.33 is installed.
 The patch ID is ACSD-51892.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6-p2.
+Please note that the issue was fixed in Adobe Commerce 2.4.6-p2.

 ## Affected products and versions